How to Calm Down a Rottweiler [13 Ways]

 You can also try taking it to another room, preferably the bathroom, and locking it there.
-If you can’t do that, try putting your rottweiler in a room with a gate where it has limited access.
+If you can’t do that, try putting your rottweiler in a room with a gate with limited access.

 7. Create Physical and Psychological Distance Between You and the Rottweiler

 You can create physical distance by getting a step or two away from your canine companion, but be careful because he may follow you.

 You can create psychological distance by lowering your gaze so that it follows suit too.
 Doing this would effectively “detach” yourself from the situation and keep your cool.

 This technique is often used by people who are overly aggressive and violent.
 By lowering your gaze, you convey that you’re not a threat and are not looking for trouble.

 8. Use Treats as a Reward for Good Behavior